daniel-molina/visualequation/HACKING.md

       instead of inserting stray characters into the  editing  buffer.
       This is unbound by default, but usually bound to ESC-[. insert-comment (M-#)
-      Without  a  numeric  argument, the equation is saved in the history list and new equation is started.
-With a numeric argument, it is equivalent to accept-line command.
+    Save current equation at the end of the history list (as a new equation) and start editing a new empty equation.
+This is a fast "Save as... + New" that does not specify an equation name nor categories when saving, but the equation will be uniquely identified anyway.
+With a numeric argument, it is equivalent to non-windowed "Save as..." command.

-dump-functions
+overwrite-maybe (M-C-#)
+    This is a VE extension.
+    If equation already form part of the history, overwrite it entry.
+Else, it is equivalent to insert-comment.
+With a numeric argument you can modify previous name and categories.
+Use at least one slash to discard previous categories. `/newname` will rename equation as newname and will remove any category it had. dump-functions
       Print  all  of the functions and their key bindings to the read‐ line output stream.
 If a numeric argument is supplied, the out‐